Do You Need a College Degree?

 When an agency hires you, you begin as an assistant.
 The agency assigns you to an experienced agent, and you help them with their clients.
-How long you are in that position depends on how hard you work.
-If you have a specialty like law or public relations, you move up relatively soon - a year or two.
+How long you are in that position depends on how hard you work and how well you get along with other people in the agency.
+If you have a speciality like law or public relations, you can move up relatively soon, within a year or two.

-- Meeting with current or potential clients to find out what type of talent they need for their upcoming projects, and make talent suggestions.
+- Meet with current or potential clients to find out what type of talent they need for their upcoming projects and make talent suggestions.

 - Promoting talent to different clients through networking and public relations is primary in setting up auditions and jobs.

-- Scheduling or booking appointments to attract work for the talent.
-Regulations and appropriate working hours and regulations need to be adhered to.
+- Schedule or book appointments to attract work for talent.
+Regulations and appropriate working hours and regulations need to adhere to by the agent and agency.

-- Marketing the talent agency itself in order to obtain more talent.
-Procuring talent is a very competitive aspect in an industry town.
+- Market the talent agency itself to obtain more talent.
+Procuring talent is a very competitive aspect of an industry town.
 So, keep your wits about you.

-- Collecting fees due upon booking of auditions or obtaining employment of talent.
+- Collect fees due upon booking of auditions or obtaining employment of talent.
 Billing requires a 30-day cycle.

-- Arranging classes and workshops, such as voice, acting, and specialized training, so the talent can advance in his or her craft.
+- Arrange classes and workshops, such as voice, acting, and specialized training, so that the talent can advance in their craft.

 Agencies Keep Track of Residuals

-One time a friend of mine heard a commercial she starred in went regional, which should have meant more pay (residuals) for her as an actor.
-Without an agent, it would have been difficult for her to prove the increase in residuals.
+A friend of mine heard a commercial she starred in went regional, which should have meant more pay (residuals) for her as an actor.
+Without an agent, it would have been trying for her to prove the increase in residuals.

-She contacted her agent and told him what happened.
-He called the company responsible and got her residuals plus penalty fees.
-The agent earned his 10% fee as well.
+She contacted her agent and explained to him what had happened.
+He immediately called the company responsible and got her residuals plus penalty fees.
+The agent earned his 10% fee, as well.

-An Agency's job is to keep track of their clients residuals.
+An agency's job is to keep track of its clients' residuals.
 Clients should receive residuals each time a commercial, TV, or movie airs on a network, cable, or streaming outlet.

-Every time I try to retire or even think of retiring from acting, my agent comes up with a script.— Anthony Hopkins
+Every time I try to retire or even think of retiring from acting, my agent comes up with a script.

 Differences Between "Union" and "Non-Union" Towns